Ryflin/youtubeHider/README.md

 Though no data is collected, the site is only under the security preview of https. no other security concerns have been factored in.

+# usage
+There are currently 3 commands availible to users: search, channel, and vidNum;
+Search is the default command.
+It calles youtube's search function.

+/channel this searches channels by name and displays

 # for ben for stuff to do
 Basically, I have the main code to create the page done.
 The changes would include making a better html format that gets hardcodede into the java code.
 In addition if you created a css file that could be linked to the java doc.